mono-ball/MonoBall/tests/MapConnections/README.md

 ## Overview

-This test suite validates map connection logic and specifically reproduces the coordinate offset issues identified in the PokeSharp map conversion process.
+This test suite validates map connection logic and specifically reproduces the coordinate offset issues identified in the MonoBall Framework map conversion process.

 ## Identified Issues